putinshairline/trump_fell_off_game/README.md

 # trump_fell_off_game
-LOG ALL CHANGES W/ DATES HERE:
+LOG ALL CHANGES W/ EACH COMMIT
-- created repo
-- invited Chris
-- working on planning